Helloween: Hansen, Schwichtenberg and Kiske's departures (1989–1993)

 At the height of their success Helloween decided to sign with then-major label EMI Records after being urged to do so by their management company Sanctuary, who also managed Iron Maiden.
 Their former label Noise Records sued them for breach of contract which effectively put the band on hold.
 Between June 1989 and April 1992 they did not play one show.
 All the momentum the band had built up came to a halt.

 Their first album with new guitarist Grapow Pink Bubbles Go Ape was released on EMI in the spring of 1991 in Europe and Japan.
 In the rest of the world as well as the band's home country Germany the album was delayed until April 1992 due to the ongoing legal battle between the band's current and former labels.
 By that time the music landscape had changed drastically.
 It also did not help that Helloween moved even further away from their speed metal roots and further embrace the hard rocking side of their sound.
 As a result, Pink Bubbles Go Ape failed commercially and tensions started to build amongst the band members.

 They played their first show on their "Quick Hello Tour" in Hamburg 30 April 1992 and continued with some more dates in Europe and the band also went to Japan in the autumn of 1992.

 The follow-up Chameleon was released on EMI in the summer of 1993.
 The very experimental album was a commercial failure.
 The band's diversion away from the sound that had made them famous alienated a large portion of their fanbase.

-The original drummer Ingo Schwichtenberg was then fired from the band due to his deteriorating mental state.
+Original Helloween drummer Ingo Schwichtenberg was then fired from the band due to his deteriorating mental state.

-"We started to notice something was wrong with him when we were on tour, with all that road pressure" remembers Weikath.
-"Ingo had a strange behavior... he did strange things and we noticed something was seriously wrong with him.
-We lived with him and we could see his changes".
+We started to notice something was wrong with him when we were on tour, with all that road pressure.
+Ingo had a strange behavior... he did strange things and we noticed something was seriously wrong with him.
+We lived with him and we could see his changes.